 You can always enter your bracket in the office or bar pool, just like you have for years, or any number of free bracket contests across the country.
-But in Tennessee, there will be more betting options for the 2021 NCAA Tournament than ever before.
+But in Tennessee, there are more betting options for the NCAA Tournament than ever before.
 That’s because legal and regulated online sports betting launched in the state ahead of March Madness 2021.

 Here’s how you can now bet on March Madness in Tennessee, find live odds for every game, spot the best free and paid bracket contests, and find everything else you need to know about betting on the NCAA Tournament in Tennessee.

-The March Madness futures market is open all year long, allowing you to bet on any team you think might win the NCAA Tournament.
-Of course, the live odds change alongside a team’s chances of winning it all, which usually means the sooner you get a bet down, the better those odds will be.
+The March Madness futures market is open all year long, which lets you to bet on any team you think might win the NCAA Tournament at any time.
+Of course, those odds change alongside a team’s chances of winning it all, which usually means the sooner you get a bet down, the better those odds will be.

 Enter the promo or bonus code for your sportsbook of choice to make sure you get the best bonus available.
-Don’t worry, if there is one, you’ll find it here.
+Don’t worry, if there is a bonus code, you’ll find it here.
 Then, agree to the terms and conditions and submit your info.